Contaminant Example 2: "Dead Zones" and Excess Nutrient Runoff

 But how do high nutrient fluxes promote oxygen deficiency in coastal regions?
 The availability of nutrients in shallow sunlit waters near the coast allows prolific blooms of marine plankton (primary photosynthesis) which produces large amounts of organic matter.
 Nutrients can be a good thing and can benefit the entire food chain unless the fluxes of N and P reach an extreme termed "eutrophic" conditions.
 As the organic matter sinks to the bottom, it is a food source for consumer organisms (both in the water column and on the bottom), including bacteria.
 Shrimp, bivalve, and fish catches can increase to a point.
 In the extreme, the metabolism of fish, bivalves, bacteria and other critters consumes available dissolved oxygen in the water column faster than it can be replenished by mixing from above or laterally by currents.
 Also, because the coastal waters are warming during summer, they can hold less dissolved oxygen initially.
 As long as high nutrient fluxes continue the hypoxia expands and the organisms that depend on oxygen to survive either flee if they can swim, or die if they are more sedentary.

-Observations over a number of years indicate that the extent of hypoxia can wax and wane from year to year.
-In 2012, Louisiana coastal hypoxia was much less extensive and less intense (Fig. 8, contrast with Fig. 7).
-A severe drought occurred in 2012 in the mid-continent U.S. The flow of the Mississippi River system was much reduced, and nutrient fluxes decreased commensurately.
+Observations of nearly 40 years indicate that the extent of hypoxia can wax and wane from year to year.
+In 2021, the Mississippi River saw increased discharge and nutrient runoff prior to the hypoxia event.
+In 2023, Louisiana coastal hypoxia was much less extensive and intense (Fig. 8, contrast with Fig. 7).

 Figure 8.
-Contours of dissolved oxygen near the bottom on the Louisiana and Florida shelves, June 7-July 15, 2012.
-Note the predominance of orange colors nearer shore in coastal Louisiana indicating widespread hypoxia there.
+Contours of the dissolved oxygen near the bottom on the Louisiana and Florida shelves, July 23-28, 2023 (top).
+Bar graph of area in the Gulf of Mexico with hypoxia by year (bottom).

 Source: NOAA